fana-io/fana-deploy/README.md

 # Deploying Fana
-There are two options to deploy Fana and get started quickly.
+There are two options to deploy Fana to get started quickly.
 - Self-hosted or local development: Developers interested in using Fana in a self-hosted environment (non-AWS) or are interested in testing out Fana in their local development environment can deploy the entire Fana stack with one command using Docker.
 - Cloud deployment: Developers that are already familiar with the AWS environment can quickly deploy the Fana stack using the provided AWS Cloud Development Kit (CDK) template.